fabiouu/appvox/README.md

 </p>

 <h3 align="center">
-  Capture the voice of your App users on Google Play / App Store
+  Capture the voice of your App users from Google Play / App Store
 </h3>